-I love festivals, for their sheer exuberance, for their street food, and for the opportunity they offer to mingle with locals.
-Festivals also provide a glimpse into a people’s psyche, history and culture, whether it’s the spring rice-planting rituals in Japan or the jostling chaos of the Ganesh Caturthi Festival in Mumbai.
-But because festivals are usually held only once a year, you have to make a concerted effort to see one, including booking a hotel way in advance.
-That’s why I’m especially taken by the Feria de Mataderos, a jubilant celebration of all things gaucho (cowboy).
+I love festivals for their sheer exuberance, for their street food, and for the opportunity they offer to mingle with locals.
+Festivals also provide a glimpse into a people’s psyche, history and culture, whether it’s the spring rice-planting rituals in Japan or the jostling chaos of the Ganesh Chaturthi Festival in Mumbai.
+But because festivals usually take place only once a year, you have to make a concerted effort to see one.
+That’s why I’m especially partial to Feria de Mataderos, a jubilant celebration of all things gaucho (cowboy).

 Feria de Mataderos